-The tour of the Hoover Dam appeals to the old and young as there are sights and activities for everyone.
-The kids may not be as excited about taking the engineering tour, but they will surely have a blast as they walk the vastness of dam and look down at the water.
+The Hoover Dam appeals to both the old and the young, with sights and activities for everyone.
+Kids may not fully appreciate the technical intricacies but they will surely have a blast as they walk the vastness of the dam and look down at the river!

 How Much Does It Cost to Visit the Hoover Dam?